whoami02/whoami02/README.md

 - 👋 Hi, I’m @whoami02 (Abhishek)
-- 👀 My interests align under the umbrella of all that comes under ML/AI in general.
+- 👀 My interests align with the umbrella of all that comes under ML/AI in general.
 - 🌱 I’m a postgraduate in ML from IIIT Sri City.
 - 💞️ I’m looking to collaborate on any project that involves Deep Learning, Machine Learning, or Data Science
 - 📫 How to reach me? <br> -> mail_to - abhishekwani02@gmail.com <br>